The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 Each succeeding character is rotated a little bit further.

-This property is used by the Stroke and Convex hull styles.
+This property is used by the Stroke style and the Convex hull style.

 The 1st slider controls the size.